 - level of phosphate in the body

-Most often, people who have high or low levels of calcium do not show any symptoms.
-Calcium levels need to be extremely high or extremely low to show symptoms.
+Often, people who have high or low levels of calcium don’t show any symptoms, especially if the calcium levels change slowly.
+Calcium levels need to be extremely high or extremely low, or changing quickly, to show symptoms.

 Reasons to perform a urine calcium test include: